-This is the tax identification number given to residents in Portugal.
+Residents in Portugal are given a Tax Identification Number.
 This can be obtained by going to your local tax office.
-It is not legally mandatory, but every person living in Portugal should have one – you will need it for various activities such as opening a bank account, buying a property and starting a new job.
+It is not legally mandatory, but every person living in Portugal should have one – you will need it for various activities such as opening a bank account, buying a property, and starting a new job.

 As in every country people highly value if foreigners can speak their language.
 There are lots of language schools that can give you some basic or more advanced courses.
 (I suppose I shouldn't advertise here the school where I studied Portuguese.)
 I remember when people in shops were surprised and so much satisfied when I tried to talk to them in Portuguese after my A1 level.

 It simply helps you to live more easily in Portugal.
 And it might help you gaining a higher position at the company.